 9.12 When determining an application, the Council cannot take into account irrelevant matters.
 In determining an application for a premises licence or a provisional statement, it cannot take into consideration whether the applicant’s application for planning or building control permission in respect of the premises will be successful.

 10.1 The primary activity of each premises licence type is specified on the premises licence when it is issued.
 Section 150 of the Gambling Act 2005 authorises the provision of gambling facilities for the following types of premises licences:

-10.2 In betting premises the primary activity will be betting, with gaming machines as an ancillary offer on the premises.
-The Commission have provided information relating to the primary gambling activity in both the Local Authority Guidance and Licence Conditions and Codes of Practice.
+10.2 In betting premises, gaming machines may be made available for use only where there are also substantive facilities for non-remote betting, as per social responsibility code 9.1.1.
 The Code of Practice and Guidance set out the requirements on operators to ensure that their premises meet the terms of the Act and the relevant conditions.

 10.3.1 Part 7, paragraph 7.5 of the Commissions Guidance states that “there is no reason in principle why a single building could not be subject to more than one premises licence provided they are for different parts of the building, and the different parts of the building can be reasonably regarded as being different premises”.
 Examples are given of multiple unit premises, such as pleasure parks, tracks, or shopping malls.
 A shopping mall will have multiple self-contained units (premises) which are located within one building.
 It is also possible for licensed premises to be located next to each other as long as there are no restrictions regarding direct access between these premises imposed on that category of gambling premises from its mandatory conditions.
 The council will follow this guidance.